Call Now Contact Us

 The Bottom Line

-Misinformation about DBT can prevent people from accessing a treatment that might genuinely change their lives.
 If you or someone you care about is struggling with intense emotions, difficult relationships, or behaviors that feel out of control, DBT may be worth exploring.
 Front Range Treatment Center offers comprehensive, certified DBT for adults, teens, and children in the Denver metro area.
-Contact us at (720) 390-6932 to schedule a free consultation and learn whether DBT is right for you.
+Contact us to schedule a free consultation and learn whether DBT is right for you.
+We’re always happy to answer questions about what DBT involves, how it differs from other approaches, and what you can realistically expect from treatment.